Best Mattress for Seniors: Reviews and Buyer’s Guide

 Another perk to using Bio-Pur® is its enhanced breathability.
 We naturally emit body heat when we sleep, and this material promotes airflow to keep hot air flowing out of the mattress.

-In addition to their Bio-Pur® foam, Amerisleep infuses Celliant®’s FDA-determined technology in the cover of the mattress.
-This technology recycles your body heat to infrared energy.
-When your body absorbs infrared energy, it increases local circulation to regulate your internal temperature.
+In addition to their Bio-Pur® foam, Amerisleep’s mattresses come with a soft, lightweight cover designed to keep air flowing throughout the mattress.
 It’s common for seniors to experience uncomfortable sleeping temperatures, and these two materials work in tandem to keep you sleeping cool.

 Every bed comes with a 100-night sleep trial and a 20-year warranty.